Dun-Njuguna/Comics/README.md

 To use the application
   1. Clone the repository.
   2. Navigate to the folder
-  3. Build to install depedencies and run.
+  3. Build to install dependencies and run.

 ---------------------------------------------------------------------